AdminHack-bit/AdminHack-bit/README.md

 ## How to run my Docker images

 ## 2026 Update:
-There is no GPG error and also I use arch, btw also i am very busy working on other stuff (Android custom roms, running Android on Windows Mobile 5/6/6.5 phones, installing custom roms on the htc one m7, all fun stuff
+There is no GPG error and also I use arch linux just for fun also i am very busy working on MicroDFR0997 ~~(Android custom roms, running Android on Windows Mobile 5/6/6.5 phones, installing custom roms on the htc one m7, all fun stuff~~
 ### PyCalc

 ```bash